 - Changing value of supply chain management – Supply chains are transforming radically as well, with increasing integration becoming a mandatory feature of premier customer relations, and with companies developing a variety of relationships with differentiated service that matches the cost to serve with the profit potential of their customer segments.

-- Transformational analytics – Powerful, practical analytics like profit maps, described below, are allowing managers at every level to match relationships and service with their profit-based market segments, dramatically increasing revenues, profits, and strategic differentiation.
+- Transformational analytics – Powerful, practical analytics like profit maps, described below, are allowing managers at every level to target their most lucrative opportunities and to match each customer’s relationship, product mix, and service with its profit potential, dramatically increasing revenues, profits, and strategic differentiation.

 Together, these forces of change are as disruptive as the changes that occurred when roads were paved and rails first crossed continents, creating the prior era’s mass markets.
-Today’s forces of change are moving at blinding speed, again transforming the fundamental nature of markets and strategic opportunities in industry after industry.
+Today’s forces of change are moving at blinding speed, transforming the fundamental nature of markets and strategic opportunities throughout today’s industries.

 Managing Profitable Growth